DiceDB/docs/src/content/docs/commands/PTTL.md

 ```

 In this example, the key `nonExistentKey` does not exist in the DiceDB database.
 The `PTTL` command returns `-2`, indicating that the key does not exist.

-## Conclusion

-The `PTTL` command is a useful tool for managing and understanding the lifecycle of keys in a DiceDB database.
-By providing the remaining TTL in milliseconds, it allows developers to make informed decisions about key expiration and resource management.
-Proper error handling ensures that the command is used correctly and efficiently.